They say time waits for no one.

 It felt wonderful to feel known so well.

 These are a few of my favorite things (cue The Sound of Music).

-This week my Papa had a stroke (he is recovering and heading to rehab) and my close friend lost her father.
+This week my grandfather had a stroke (he is recovering and heading to rehab) and my close friend lost her father.
 It really made me want to be sure to cherish the relationships I deem so important.